dbfit/dbfit/CONTRIBUTING.md

 Pull requests are most welcome, but please try to test them with the existing tests first.

+#### Conventions

+##### End of line style
+DbFit is using Unix style end of line (`LF`) in source files.

+Be careful with that on Windows where the default end of line style is `CR+LF`.
+If your editor or other tools are not supporting well the end of line conventions: you may consider using the help of Git's [autocrlf option](http://git-scm.com/book/en/Customizing-Git-Git-Configuration).
+If you do so, be aware that DbFit tests and VM setup scripts rely on having some files unchanged.
+So it's advised that you use `autocrlf = input` instead of `autocrlf = auto`.

+If you or your tools have good support for Unix end of line format - it's perfectly OK to run with autocrlf unconfigured (or `autocrlf = false`).

 #### Fast build

 The quickest way to get feedback on your code changes is to run the fast build: